Thewhite33/banking-api/README.md

 ## Features

-- Import bank data from a CSV file into MongoDB
-- Retrieve all banks
+- Provided end-poinst to retrieve all banks
-- Retrieve branches of a specific bank
+- Provided end-poinst to retrieve data of a specific bank
-- Retrieve details of a specific branch
+- Provided end-poinst to retrieve details of a specific bank's branch

 ## Technologies Used